Appropriations Priorities for FY2017 & FY2018

-NCLIS is pleased by the President’s FY17 budget request of $639.8m for the overall budget for educational and cultural exchanges, an increase of $48.9 over the $590.9m in FY16.
-NCLIS asks Congress to support the President’s request and to ensure that international exchanges for US citizens are robustly funded.
+- Educational and Cultural Exchanges: NCLIS is pleased by the FY17 budget request of $639.8m for the overall budget for educational and cultural exchanges, an increase of $48.9 over the $590.9m in FY16.
+NCLIS asks Congress to support the request for the remainder of 2017 and going forward for 2018.
 International exchanges, including programs for US students to study abroad, are a bedrock component of our education in foreign languages, and are invaluable as a tool of informal diplomacy.

-US Department of Defense
+Department of Defense

 - Defense Language and National Security Education Office: NCLIS requests robust funding at or above the FY16 level, as well the as the statutory funding level for the National Security Education Program of $16m from the Intelligence budget.
 DLSNEO funds several programs vital to language and culture in national security, including the more than 60 programs supported by the Language Flagship, the Boren Fellowship and Scholarship Programs, the African Language Initiative, the Flagship K-12 initiative, among others.

-- Defense Advanced Research Projects Agency: NCLIS notes the President’s request for $2.973b for DARPA, an increase of $1m over FY16 totals.
+- Defense Advanced Research Projects Agency: NCLIS notes the request for $2.973b for DARPA, an increase of $1m over FY16 totals.
 DARPA funds a number of advanced programs in language technology; prior R&D funded by DARPA underlies much of the translation and localization technology used by today’s language industry.
-NCLIS requests robust funding for DARPA, at or above the President’s request.
+NCLIS requests robust funding for DARPA, at or above the request.

-Intelligence Community NCLIS urges robust funding for the language programs in the intelligence community, to include STARTALK.
+- Intelligence Community: NCLIS urges robust funding for the language programs in the intelligence community, to include STARTALK.